static-web-server/static-web-server/docs/content/configuration/environment-variables.md

 Specify the file path to read the private key.
 Default empty (disabled).

 ### SERVER_CORS_ALLOW_ORIGINS
-Specify a optional CORS list of allowed origin hosts separated by comas.
+Specify an optional CORS list of allowed origin hosts separated by commas.
 Host ports or protocols aren't being checked.
 Use an asterisk (*) to allow any host.
 Default empty (disabled).

 ### SERVER_CORS_ALLOW_HEADERS
-Specify an optional CORS list of allowed HTTP headers separated by comas.
+Specify an optional CORS list of allowed HTTP headers separated by commas.
 It requires `SERVER_CORS_ALLOW_ORIGINS` to be used along with.
 Default `origin, content-type`.

 ### SERVER_COMPRESSION
 `Gzip`, `Deflate` or `Brotli` compression on demand determined by the `Accept-Encoding` header and applied to text-based web file types only.
 See [ad-hoc mime-type list](https://github.com/joseluisq/static-web-server/blob/master/src/compression.rs#L20).
 Default `true` (enabled).